What is the best advice you’ve ever been given about public speaking?

 I often work with clients who are very attached to a script and, whilst I completely understand why they prefer the comfort of this approach, I share the same advice with them that I received all those years ago.
 If you’re also someone who is scared to ‘let go’, I urge you to give it a try; I guarantee it will free you from the crippling expectations of perfection and empower you to take your presentation skills to a whole new level.

-Mel Sherwood is a Pitch and Presentation Specialist and Founder of The RED Effect™.
-She works with entrepreneurs and business professionals who want to express themselves with confidence, credibility and charisma.
-An Australian now based in Scotland, Mel is an award-winning speaker, trainer and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.
+Mel Sherwood is a Presentation Skills and Personal Impact Speaker and Founder of The RED Effect™.
+She works with ambitious business leaders, teams and individuals who want to express themselves with confidence, credibility and charisma.
+An Australian based in Scotland, Mel is an award-winning speaker, author and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.